Cadherin/scrollytelling/README.md

 ## Available templates
 ### Minimalista - Sphyx

-"Minimalista" is a bare like sphyx template that features a single-page website that showcases:
+"Minimalista" is a bare like a sphyx template that features a single-page website that showcases:
 - 1 static cover page
 - 2 sections for key messages
 - 2 sections for data visualization